 Going green is an important factor for most modern homeowners and there are some simple steps you can take that will add value to your home.

-Remember, if the person viewing your home doesn't feel that it is secure then it may put them off making an offer.
+If the person viewing your home doesn't feel that it is secure then it may put them off making an offer.

-While it's unlikely to add thousands on to your purchase price it could equally be that little extra positive that seals the deal.
+It's unlikely to add thousands on to your purchase price it could equally be that little extra positive that seals the deal.

-However be-warned, no matter how many extensions and extra features you add to your home there is likely to be a ceiling price for your street.
+However, no matter how many extensions and extra features you add to your home there is likely to be a ceiling price for your street.

 It may also be a good idea to see what properties currently on offer in your area offer potential buyers and their asking price so you can match or better what's available.